Chapter 31. Reproductive System

 ④ 4th.
 Formation of holes in the vitelline envelope → Fusion of sperm and egg cell membranes → Insertion of sperm nucleus into egg cytoplasm

 ○ 5th - 1st.
-Na+ and Ca2+ influx with sperm
+Na+ and Ca2+ ions enter the zygote together with the sperm.

 ○ 5th - 2nd.
 Depolarization of the membrane